airyrooms/maleo-plugins/packages/css-plugin/README.md

 ### Advanced Usage

 #### With CSS Modules
 A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.
-Maleo-css-plugins uses [css-loader](https://github.com/webpack-contrib/css-loader), and you can configure the `css-loader` at `maleo.config.js` through `cssPluginOptions.cssLoader` options key.
+Maleo-css-plugins uses [css-loader](https://github.com/webpack-contrib/css-loader), and you can configure the `css-loader` at `maleo.config.js` through `cssLoader` options key.

 For example:
 ```javascript